websiteinspiration/bugsplat.rb/entries/2019-02-19-automatic-finances.md

 I want to make our finances as simple as possible so she doesn't have to worry about them when the inevitable happens.

 In 2016 my wife and I welcomed our first child into the world and in late 2018 we welcomed our second.
-They are two more very important reasons why I want thinks to be simple.
+They are two more very important reasons why I want things to be simple.
 If something happens to both my wife and me, I want our intentions with regards to our finances as plain as possible.

 This system got a trial run in late 2018.